bootgly/bootgly.console/README.md

 To get started with the Bootgly CLI template repository on GitHub, follow the steps below:

-1. Navigate to the main page of the Bootgly CLI template repository on GitHub: Bootgly CLI Template Repository.
+1. Navigate to the main page of the Bootgly CLI template repository on GitHub.
 2. Click on the "Use this template" button located near the top-right corner of the repository page:

 | ![Click on the "Use this template"](https://github.com/bootgly/.github/raw/main/screenshots/bootgly-php-framework/Bootgly.CLI-template.png) |